WriteNaN/Unofficial-Groq-Api/README.md

 ## Unofficial Groq Wrapper Api

+### NOTE: THIS REPOSITORY IS CURRENTLY TAKEN DOWN UPON GROQ TEAM'S REQUEST, AND WAITING TO ADD LIMITS ON THE GUEST TOKEN.
+I will make it public again after they fix it!
+It's fun to watch the network tab and see where the request goes. :D

 ### Important Things To Note

 1) This repository was made solely for educational purposes through their guest api reverse engineered.
 It's just a matter of time this might get patched in, through cloudflare proxying, ratelimiting, more complicated authentication system etc. I take NO RESPONSIBILITY of what you do with it.